CRE Workforce Dynamics & Hiring in 2022

 Hiring Challenges in 2022 – Hyper-Retirement, a Systemic Exodus

-Out of 65 possible threat scenarios, approximately seventy-six per cent of respondents described talent quality and scarcity as ‘somewhat likely or likely’ for 2021.
-They were classified as emerging threats, implying respondents guessed they had a runway of three or four years to manage the impact of retirement driven vacancies.
-Workforce effectiveness was ranked higher by eighty-three per cent of respondents.
+Out of 65 possible threat scenarios, approximately 76 percent of respondents described talent quality and scarcity as ‘somewhat likely or likely’ for 2021.
+They were classified as emerging threats, implying respondents guessed they had a runway of three or four years to manage the impact of retirement-driven vacancies.
+Workforce effectiveness was ranked higher by 83 percent of respondents.
 However, none made it into the top thirty of our heat map.

 “A Black Swan Arrived With a Thud”

 Unbeknownst to all of us, COVID19, a Black Swan, arrived with a thud, shaking the employer/employee social contract to its core.
-One critical knock-on effect was the hyper-advancement of the Boomers (and early Gen-X) retirement timeline.
+One critical knock-on effect was the accelerated advancement of the Boomers’ (and early Gen-X) retirement timeline.
 Those who can retire are not returning to full-time work.
 The industry should expect a higher-than-normal spike in Q1/22 retirements once STIP and LTIP compensation programs are received.
-This compression of four retirement years into one will likely compound the industry’s challenge to retain institutional knowledge and find quality talent through 2022/23.
+This compression of four retirement years into one will likely compound the industry’s challenge of retaining institutional knowledge and finding quality talent through 2022/23.

 “Expect a Higher Than Normal Spike in Q1/22 Retirements”